 In our humble opinion, a lovely risotto should be one of the first meals you make in your Instant Pot.
 Why?
-Because it’s super simple and you will be surprised by how well it turns out, every time.
-In fact, once I started making a risotto using my IP pressure cooker, I’ve not once gone back to the stove top method (unless I am away from my Instant Pot).
+Because it’s super simple and you will be surprised by how well it turns out every time.
+In fact, once I started making a risotto using my Instant Pot pressure cooker, I’ve not once gone back to the stovetop method (unless I am away from my Instant Pot).
 Seriously, if you’ve always been intimidated to make a homemade risotto, make sure to give it a go in the pressure cooker.

 This Instant Pot risotto is vegetarian and gluten-free friendly, making it a great all-rounder.
 Give it a go and let us know what you think!